-Latter-day Saints have participated in at least three humanitarian projects in Azerbaijan, each of which provided clothing or hygiene kits to the needy.
+Latter-day Saints have participated in humanitarian projects providing clothing or hygiene kits to the needy.
 There have been at least nine community projects in Azerbaijan sponsored by the Church.

 Current laws and government policies severely restrict any activity by Latter-day Saints.
 Prospects for attaining government registration appear unlikely for the foreseeable future.
 The constitution prohibits the use of foreign missionaries in proselytism, which the LDS Church greatly relies upon for establishing the Church.
 Member-missionary efforts also face government restrictions, requiring any local members to be passive in their conversations with others about their beliefs.
 Foreign members are unable to take an active stance in establishing the Church among Azerbaijani citizens until the Church is registered with the government.
 Such missionary efforts would be limited to ecclesiastical support and not proselytism given legal prohibitions.

 Azerbaijan experiences low levels of religious participation comparable to many former Soviet Republics.
 Few have a background in Christianity or have developed regular habits of mosque or church attendance, although Islamic influence has increased significantly in recent years.
-Any prospective Latter-day Saint outreach would need to address the potential needs of a population which has little familiarity or background knowledge with religious principles, such as prayer or scripture reading.
-The marginalization of non-traditional religious groups challenges the prospects of Azerbaijanis considering membership in the LDS Church, as investigators would likely face social reprisal and potential government harassment.
+Any prospective Latter-day Saint outreach would need to address the potential needs of a population that has little familiarity or background knowledge with religious principles, such as prayer or scripture reading.
+The marginalization of nontraditional religious groups challenges the prospects of Azerbaijanis considering membership in the LDS Church, as investigators would likely face social reprisal and potential government harassment.
 The lack of Azerbaijani Latter-day Saints abroad challenges future efforts to understand local culture and develop suitable proselytism approaches and resources.
 Furthermore, the Church has no resources that present the LDS gospel message to the religious background of Muslims.
 As a result, Muslims may struggle to understand and relate to LDS teachings as resources and approaches have been primarily developed to address a Western Christian audience.

 The entire population remains unreached by Latter-day Saints.
-Those who have met a member of the Church or are aware of church teachings are limited to those who have traveled abroad and come into contact with missionaries or a member, or those with close personal contacts with any expatriate members who have lived in Baku over the years.
-The Church did not establish a presence in the 1990s likely due to distance from operating mission outreach centers, the lack of any language materials in Azerbaijani, few, if any, local or expatriate members, warfare with Armenia over disputed Nagorno-Karabakh, and the high percentage of Muslims.
-The recent implementation of new religious legislation further reduces the prospects of any future LDS Church establishment.
-Armenia and Georgia (also administed by the Armenia Yerevan mission) are the only nations which borders Azerbaijan with nearby LDS congregations.
+Those who have met a member of the Church or are aware of church teachings are limited to those who have traveled abroad and come into contact with missionaries or a member, or those who have close personal contacts with any expatriate members who have lived in Baku over the years.
+The Church did not establish a presence in the 1990s, likely due to distance from operating mission outreach centers, the lack of any language materials in Azerbaijani, few, if any, local or expatriate members, warfare with Armenia over disputed Nagorno-Karabakh, and the high percentage of Muslims.
+The implementation of new religious legislation in the early 2010s further reduces the prospects of any future LDS Church establishment.
+Armenia and Georgia (also administered by the Armenia Yerevan mission) are the only nations that border Azerbaijan with nearby LDS congregations.
 The Azerbaijan-Armenia border is totally closed, and the Azeri-Russian border is closed to foreigners.
 It is unlikely that the Armenia Yerevan Mission would one day administer church work in Azerbaijan due to severe tensions and closed borders.
 Distance from mission headquarters in Sofia, Bulgaria pose challenges for mission president oversight and the allocation of resources to the country.